animal-tree/Writing-stuff/Starting-over.md

 Hence even numbers are always "observed" before odd numbers and they cycle.
 Observations are the alphabet, the observers are states.
 Note: we have not defined the range of observation yet, so $M$ has put $\mathbb{N}$ in its place, suggesting the observers output qualia.

 To get this into a finite automaton we may need a clause that says "eventually" the sink state will be the origin.
 Meanwhile new states can be created or cycled through to simulate a sink state into the infinitum.
+Thus the universe does not end for such an automaton, but expands.